 The colors produced include Sable, Silver Grey, White, and on occasion a Black and Silver.

-One of the greatest complements the line has received was from an AKC judge.
+One of the greatest complements this amazing bloodline has received was from an AKC judge.
 When she first saw Rin Tin Tins Quella she said, "She is gorgeous.
 She looks like she stepped off the pages of a 1945 copy of the German Shepherd Dog Club of America Review Magazine."
 Her comments exemplify that the line has been protected and remains EXACTLY as Lee Duncan and Jannettia Propps would have wanted.
 That is the result of an exemplary Line Breeding Program which will continue.

 THE PROOF IS IN THE PROGENY

 Look at these photos.
 More than 50 years separate these dogs - the one on the Left is a Grafmar Dog from a 1950s copy of the Review and the one on the Right is RIN TIN TINS OOOH-AHHH taken in 2000.
 Compare those to the photos of today.
 The Bloodline is also easily recognized by their unmistakable head.

 More than 50 years separate the two dogs in these center photos.
 The Bloodline is also easily recognized by their unmistakable head.

 We provide a guarantee in writing that all progeny will OFA Certify Hips and Elbows and test breeding dogs for DM.
 The line does carry the white factor and the coat factor, but is absent of many other things common in the breed including cryptorchidism, missing teeth, pale pigment (eyes).